CR0NYM3X/POSTGRESQL/usuarios, accesos y permisos.md

 # SEQUENCES:
 GRANT select ON table my_seuencia_test TO my_user_test; -- versiones 8.0
+  GRANT USAGE, SELECT,UPDATE ON SEQUENCE mi_secuencia TO testuserdba;
 GRANT ALL PRIVILEGES ON ALL sequences IN SCHEMA public TO "testuserdba";
-  GRANT USAGE ON SEQUENCE nombre_secuencia TO testuserdba;
-  GRANT USAGE, SELECT,UPDATE ON SEQUENCE mi_secuencia TO testuserdba;

 # SCHEMA:
   GRANT CREATE ON SCHEMA public TO mi_rol; ---  permite al usuario crear y modificar objetos en el esquema público